ArchieDxncan/MinecraftConsoles/README.md

 ### 🔹 MinecraftLCE-Xbox
 https://github.com/hugozz26/MinecraftLCE-Xbox

-A fork of smartcmd/MinecraftConsoles with a full UWP adaptation for Xbox One.
+A fork of smartcmd/MinecraftConsoles with a full UWP adaptation for Xbox Dev Mode.

 ---